Papers submitted should, at minimum,

 How will my work be evaluated?

-Each submission will be evaluated using a rubric that considers six criteria: content and purpose, content development, communication of ideas and evidence/outside sources, choice of evidence, attribution of sources, syntax and mechanics.
+Each submission will be evaluated using a rubric that considers six criteria: context and purpose, content development, communication of ideas and evidence/outside sources, choice of evidence, attribution of sources, syntax and mechanics.

 The Editorial Board, which makes the final selection of papers to be published, relies heavily on recommendations by the Board of Reviewers when making decisions regarding publication of a paper.